connervieira/Predator/CONFIGURATION.md

 ### Real-time Mode Traffic Camera Alert Settings

-Predator can notify the user when a speed or red-light camera is nearby, based on GPS data an an ExCam database.
+While operating in Real-time mode, Predator can notify the user when a speed or red-light camera is nearby, based on GPS data and an ExCam database.
+However, traffic camera alerts are primarily designed to be used in Information Mode.
+Many of the configuration values for traffic camera alerts in the Information Mode section will also influence the operating of Real-time Mode

 - `traffic_camera_alerts_enabled`
     - This configuration value determines whether or not traffic camera alerts are enabled.